wifwucite/esphome-ble-controller/README.md

 ### Maintenance service

-The maintenance BLE service is provided implicitly when you include `esp32_ble_controller` in your yaml configuration.
+The maintenance BLE service is provided implicitly when you include `esp32_ble_controller` in your yaml configuration unless you disable it explicitly via the `maintenance` property.
 It provides two characteristics:

 * Command channel (UTF-8 string, read-write):
 Allows to send commands to the ESP32 and receives answers back from it.
 A command is a string which consists of the name of the command and (possibly) arguments, separated by spaces.